All Aboard! Maryland women ride rails to NCAA regional

 ''It's definitely a lot easier,'' she said. ''The seats are a lot bigger and it feels a lot more spacious for us to get around.''

-Maryland sophomore forward Kiah Gillespie had an extra passenger with her.
-Sitting to her left was Mr. Sirr - a teddy bear she's had since fifth grade.
+Sophomore forward Kiah Gillespie had an extra passenger with her.
+Sitting to her right was Mr. Sirr - a teddy bear she's had since fifth grade.
 The bear always makes trips with Gillespie when the Terrapins travel and he, too, was taking his first train trip.

 The Terrapins loaded up their team bus with their gear and bags before getting on the train in Maryland.
 The bus met them in Stamford to drive the final 45 minutes to their hotel.
 Since the Terrapins bought their train tickets Monday, Amtrak couldn't guarantee them their own car to New Haven, where they are staying.